The Perfect City: Plot summary

 The Settlers complain to William about the laws even though they are not paying him rents.
 Ford writes to tell William he is losing money and needs to do something about it.
 Francis Pastorius campaigns against slavery and totally fails to persuade the settlers.
 Anthony secretly tells Francis (William's Friend) that he has met the love of his life, Mary, who is a servant of Baltimore.
 Francis tells him to take care.
 When the Settlers begin to buy more ‘servants’, William is torn between the Golden Rule: how all people should be treated fairly and the needs of the Settlers for workers on their lands.
 William tells Anthony he has to look at life's realities.
 The Settlers need ‘servants’ to create wealth.
 Francis tells William that 10 years hard labour is enough for anyone, then they should be given freedom and land for their families.
 William agrees and suggests they give them tools to help them start as farmers.
 William explains to Anthony that he will put forward a bill in the assembly to allow ‘servants’ to get married.
 However, the bill fails to get sufficient votes.
 Anthony hears the result and tries to run away with Mary.
 Baltimore catches Anthony and murders Mary.
 Anthony is jailed and threatened with the death penalty for Mary's murder.
 William is torn between building, ‘The Perfect City’ and doing what is right-saving his servant.

 William receives a letter from Guli.
 She tells him about the death of their new baby.
 She tells of the continued persecution of the Friends in England and how Algernon has been executed for treason.
 She asks William to look after Anthony and finally, she says that Ford has stopped sending her money.
 When Anthony is brought before the court, William asks God what he should do.
 He realises what he has become when he orders his Jury to find Anthony innocent.
 There is outcry.
 So he hurriedly returns to England taking Anthony to safety.
 They find Guli in bed – she is very ill.
 Ford arrives and William confronts him.
 Ford tells him that he has forfeited Pennsylvania by signing it away as well as the fortune to be made through slavery.
 William is so angry that he is about to kill Ford when Anthony reminds him of his pacifism.
 Ford escapes and gets the militia to arrest William and take him to jail.
 Anthony visits William in jail.
 William tells Anthony he is a free man.
 William tells Guli that he wants to give up his American Dream and let Pennsylvania go.
 Guli makes him promise to continue to fight for his land and his dream and return to America.
-William, Guli, Anthony, Mary, Ford, Lord Baltimore and the Settlers dream of as truly Perfect City.
+William, Guli, Anthony, Mary, Ford, Lord Baltimore and the Settlers dream of a truly Perfect City.